philippebureau/CVP_User-defined_actions_public/AbootPatch/ReadMe.md

 If the installation is done over the none default VRF, change the VRF argument in the YAML config file

-you need to define the name of the RPM file in the YAML file argument "exention"
+you need to define the name of the RPM file in the YAML file argument "extention"

 To make this script available in CVP Change Controls: